madeline-stevens/35-sluggram-frontend/README.md

 #### 35-sluggram-frontend
 This lab 35, is prepping lab 33 for Heroku Deployment.

+#### How to get up and running:
+Fork and clone

+Here is my heroku front end url: https://sluggram401-frontend.herokuapp.com/

 #### Additions/changes necessary for deployment:
 - We added the following to the package.json, the -p flips our webpack.config to production:
 ```